What constitutes “separation” in North Carolina?

 Is a separation agreement required to get a divorce in North Carolina?

-No. A separation agreement is just one manner of resolving property and support rights and issues relating to children at the end of a marriage.
-It does not affect the ability to obtain a divorce after the required one year period of separation.
-However, any claims relating to property division and alimony are lost if they are not resolved by separation agreement or court order prior to entry of the divorce judgment, or if there is not a lawsuit pending to resolve those claims filed at the time the divorce is granted.
+No. A separation agreement in North Carolina is just one manner of resolving the diversion of marital property and support rights and issues relating to children at the end of a marriage.
+It does not affect the ability to obtain a divorce after the required one-year period of separation.
+However, any claims relating to property division and alimony are lost if they are not resolved by separation agreement or court order before entry of the divorce judgment, or if there is not a lawsuit pending to resolve those claims filed at the time the divorce is granted.
 For that reason, many couples will wait until the completion of a separation agreement to file for divorce.

 Can I be compelled to sign a separation agreement?

-No. Like any contract, a separation agreement is formed by the voluntary act of the parties.
+No. Like any contract, a separation agreement must be voluntarily formed and signed indicating that both parties agree upon the terms.
 Your spouse cannot compel you to enter into an agreement or to agree to certain terms without your voluntary participation.
-A separation agreement that is signed under duress or without full disclosure of all of the facts, financial or otherwise, may not be enforceable later on.
+A separation agreement that is signed under duress or without full disclosure of all of the facts, financial or otherwise, may, under some circumstances, not be enforceable later on.

 Why do I need a lawyer for a separation agreement?